-The Plan would also describe proposed Rule 60 (Market Disruption and Force Majeure), which NSCC is proposing to adopt in the Rules.
-This Proposed Rule would provide transparency around how NSCC would address extraordinary events that may occur outside its control.
-Specifically, the Proposed Rule would define a "Market Disruption Event" and the governance around a determination that such an event has occurred.
-The Proposed Rule would also describe NSCC's authority to take actions during the pendency of a Market Disruption Event that it deems appropriate to address such an event and facilitate the continuation of its services, if practicable, as described in greater detail below.
+The R&W Plan would also describe proposed Rule 60 (Market Disruption and Force Majeure), which NSCC is proposing to adopt in the Rules.
+NSCC states that this Proposed Rule is designed to provide transparency around how NSCC would address extraordinary events that may occur outside its control.
+Specifically, the Proposed Rule would define a Market Disruption Event and the governance around a determination that such an event has occurred.
+The Proposed Rule would also describe NSCC's authority to take actions during the pendency of a Market Disruption Event that it deems appropriate to address such an event and facilitate the continuation of its services, if practicable.